Get

 What Makes the Maine Coon So Special?

 How can you resist the charm of this massive feline that looks so much like the king of beasts?
-It is not for nothing that this breed of cat has been the most popular in the world for the past 20 years.
+It is not for nothing that this breed of cat has been one of the most popular in the world.
 In addition, the Maine Coon holds just about every world record for length and weight.
 Some male individuals can reach nearly 40 inches in length and weigh up to 25 pounds!

 But don’t be intimidated by their strong build and piercing gaze.
 The Maine Coon is actually a big teddy bear.
 They are indeed very sweet, affectionate, and gentle, which makes them wonderful companions for the whole family.
-And just like the Bengal cat, the Maine Coon has the particularity of loving water and will not hesitate to take a dip in the bathtub!
+And just like the Bengal cat, the Maine Coon has the particularity of loving water, and, depending on personality, some individuals will not hesitate to take a dip in the bathtub!

 Health Considerations